kursattkorkmazzz/jhipster_project_akgun/README.md

 # BACK-END Project for AKGUN

 ## Images of Project
-All images about this projet are inside of folder which is called "akgun-images" in top folder.
+All images about this project are inside of folder which is called "akgun-images" in top folder.

 ## Daily Report